 In her clinical practice, Joanna’s areas of interest include anxiety, depression, school-related problems and family issues.
-She has expertise in psycho-educational assessment and learning disorders, as well as a special interest in behavioural assessment and intervention planning.
 Other areas of practice include attentional concerns, aggression, social skills, stress management, grief and loss, and issues related to self-esteem.
 When assisting children, adolescents, young adults and families to cope with a range of challenges, Joanna’s approach to the therapeutic process emphasizes a cognitive-behavioural orientation, although other theoretical approaches are incorporated to support individual client needs.
 Joanna uses a range of strategies that include empirically based techniques, which encompass a problem-solving/solution focused approach, and that build on individual strengths.

 Joanna offers flexible hours at Marsh-Knickle and Associates, including after-school and evening appointments.